agua-chile/agua-chile/README.md

 - 👋 Hi, I’m @agua-chile
 - 👀 I’m interested in automation, AI, and web3.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about R, React, and Node.js
-- 💞️ I’m looking to collaborate on ...
 - 📫 Message me with any questions.

 <!---